Will (Brazilian footballer)

-Will Robson Emilio Andrade (born 15 December 1973), known as just Will, is a former Brazilian football player.
+Will Robson Emilio Andrade (born 15 December 1973), known as just Will, is a former Brazilian footballer who played as a forward.

 Clubs

 Will played for Atlético Paranaense in Brazil, before moving to play in Japan.
 He spent three seasons in the J2 League with Oita Trinita from 1998 to 2000.
 Next, he joined Consadole Sapporo, where he was the 2001 J. League's top scorer with 24 goals.
 He spent the following season on loan with Yokohama F. Marinos, who sacked him for kicking teammate, Daisuke Oku, during a match.
 He joined Oita Trinita for the next season, before returning to Consadole Sapporo for the 2004 season.
 Will also played for Wuhan Guanggu.